UKS2 - Miss Brownley

 Welcome to Class 6!

-- Every week there will be an e-newsletter to parents/guardians via email, which will let you know what we have been up to that week.
+- Every week there will be a homework e-newsletter to parents/guardians via email, which will let you know what we have been up to that week.
 It will also detail any homework to complete.
-This will be emailed out on a Thursday and can also be found on the class page of the website.
+This will be emailed out each Friday and can also be found on the class page of the website.

-- For the foreseeable, PE will be on a Thursday.
-Children will need to arrive at school in their kit and bring trainers and an additional jacket (if required) - recommended now it is getting colder!
+- This year, PE will be on a Thursday.
+Children will need to bring their PE kit into school to get changed into, and an additional jacket (if required) - recommended now it is getting colder!

 - A clean, fresh water bottle is to be brought into school every day and kept on the table if there is space, or on the floor next to their place.

 Spellings will be tested every Friday.
 Any words which the children have spelt incorrectly will be written in their diaries and will need to be practised at home for retesting the following week.
-If they have no words in their diary, the likelihood is they achieved full marks on their test.
 As we move through the term there may be additional spellings that the children bring home as homework, but these will always be detailed/explained in the weekly e-newsletter (emailed and available on the website).

-It is worth keeping in mind that if you are able to fill in forms online for the office, or email these, rather than children bringing in printed versions, this is much quicker.
-When paper comes into school it has to be quarantined for 2 days before the office staff can handle it, which can delay your requests/communication.
+Forms - It is worth keeping in mind that if you are able to fill in forms online for the office, or email these, rather than children bringing in printed versions, this is much quicker.